How to Choose the Right International School in Korea for Expat Families

 British Curriculum Schools in Korea

-British-based education is offered at schools such as:
+British-based education is offered at schools such as Dulwich College Seoul, British School of Seoul, and Korea Kent Foreign School.

-These schools typically follow the English National Curriculum, IGCSEs, and A-Levels, making them suitable for families planning UK or Commonwealth education paths.
+These schools typically follow the English National Curriculum, IGCSEs, and A-Levels, making them suitable for families planning UK or Commonwealth education pathways.

 American Curriculum Schools in Korea